leighlawhon/jakeportfolio/_posts/2023-05-01-welcome-to-jekyll.markdown

 categories: jekyll update
 ---
 [example of microdiff](https://leighlawhon-verbose-broccoli-xrpwj67x5vq3v57q.github.dev/)
-You’ll find this post in your `_posts` directory.
+test this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: